raycast/extensions/extensions/move-desktop-screenshots-to-trash/README.md

-# Delete Desktop Screenshots
+# Move Desktop Screenshots to Trash

-Quickly delete any screenshots on your desktop.
+Quickly move any Screenshots on your Desktop to the Trash.
+Also works with CleanShot X.